The truth about ransomware

 Data-stealing malware can bring the biggest business to its knees – but what is the real ransomware risk, and how do you safeguard against it?

 There’s nothing new about ransomware.
 It dates back at least to 1989, when the AIDS trojan started spreading across the globe.
 Today, more than three decades later, ransomware is identified as one of the most dangerous cybersecurity threats facing businesses of any size.
-But is that really the case?
-With any such threat, forewarned is forearmed, and it’s important to understand just how dangerous and prevalent ransomware is, what its impact could be and how you can protect yourself.

 The evolution of a cyber-threat